About Us

 Section 13.3(2) of the Construction Act sets out ODACC’s powers, as follows:

-(a) subject to the regulations, set fees, costs or other charges related to the administration of adjudication under this Part, including fees, costs or charges for the training and qualification of persons as adjudicators or for the appointment of adjudicators, and require their payment; and
+(a) subject to the regulations, set fees, costs or other charges related to the administration of adjudication under this Part, including fees, costs or charges for the training and qualification of persons as adjudicators or for the appointment of registry adjudicators, but not including for the appointment of private adjudicators and require their payment; and

 (b) exercise any other power of the Authority set out in this Part or that may be prescribed for the purposes of this Part.